SRA & Legal Regulation

 About this specialist

-The SRA & Legal Regulation specialist covers the Solicitors Regulation Authority’s standards and regulations — the SRA Code of Conduct for Solicitors (RELs and RFLs), SRA Code of Conduct for Firms, SRA Accounts Rules, SRA Transparency Rules, and the Solicitors Act 1974.
+The SRA & Legal Regulation specialist covers the Solicitors Regulation Authority’s standards and regulations, covering the SRA Code of Conduct for Solicitors (RELs and RFLs), SRA Code of Conduct for Firms, SRA Accounts Rules, SRA Transparency Rules, and the Solicitors Act 1974.
 Every response references specific paragraphs and provisions.

 Designed for solicitors checking professional conduct obligations, law firm compliance officers (COLP and COFA), legal practice managers, and trainee solicitors studying regulation.
 Covers conflicts of interest, client money handling, undertakings, and regulatory reporting requirements.